-When you upload the dataflow definition file, Wave Analytics validates access to Salesforce objects and fields based on the user profile of the user who uploads the file.
+When you upload the dataflow definition file, Analytics validates access to Salesforce objects and fields based on the user profile of the Integration User.
 If the user profile does not have read access to a field or object, the upload fails.

-At run time, Wave Analytics runs the dataflow as the Integration User.
-Wave Analytics validates access to Salesforce objects and fields based on the user profile of the Integration User.
+At run time, Analytics runs the dataflow as the Integration User.
+Again, Analytics validates access to the objects and fields based on the profile of the Integration User.
 For example, if the dataflow tries to extract data from a custom field on which the Integration User does not have read access, the dataflow job fails.

-Note: The Integration User is a preconfigured user that is created when Wave Analytics is enabled in your organization.
+Note: The Integration User is a preconfigured user that is created when Analytics is enabled in your organization.
 If you or the Integration User need permission on a Salesforce object or field, ask the administrator to grant access.

-For more information about preconfigured users in Wave Analytics, see the Wave Analytics Security Implementation Guide.
+For more information about preconfigured users in Analytics, see the Analytics Security Implementation Guide.